hfaulk/union_shop/hero_carousel_prompt.md

 - Looping: true (infinite loop).
 - Indicators: centered dots at bottom; tapping a dot moves to that slide.
 - Arrows: left/right arrow buttons near bottom center (or just above dots).
 Tapping moves one slide.
-- Keyboard: left/right arrows navigate.
-Enter/Space on focused CTA triggers navigation.
 - Animation: smooth page transitions (PageView default physics is good), subtle fade on overlay if desired.

 Visual Specs (as in screenshot)
 - Huge title, bold, white, shadow/soft outline for legibility.
 - Subtitle/description smaller, white, centered.
 - Button: purple background (`#4b2e6d` or app primary), uppercase small text with letter spacing.
-- Background: full-bleed image using `BoxFit.cover` with an overlay gradient or semi-transparent dark color to ensure text contrast.
+- Background: full-bleed image using `BoxFit.cover` with an overlay gradient or semi-transparent dark color to ensure text contrast. (for now use a placeholder image)

 Accessibility
 - Use `Semantics` for the carousel region and each control.